 Doula Services Go Underutilized

-A 2017 study of physician compensation found that approximately 52 percent of doctor compensation that had a production bonus based that bonus on relative value units (RVU’s), aka the amount of money that doctor brought in for the hospital.
+A 2017 study of physician compensation found that approximately 52 percent of doctor compensation had a production bonus, which was based on relative value units (RVUs) i.e. the amount of money that doctor brought in for the hospital.
 Physicians without bonuses are generally paid based on services performed.
 Since caesareans cost much more than vaginal births, a particular doctor reducing the number of caesareans he or she performs each month, for instance, would reduce the amount of revenue brought in for the hospital, and could significantly impact the hospital’s revenue and his or her overall take home pay.

-There’s also a power imbalance that Thomas points out: “There’s still this idea that ‘you’re the layperson, we’re the expert, we’re the doctor, it’s our show.’”
+There’s also a power imbalance that Thomas points out: “There’s still this idea that ‘you’re the layperson, we’re the expert, we’re the doctor, it’s our show.”
 And because of this dynamic, and the lack of patient empowerment in our country across the board, many women don’t push back against what the doctor says.

-The Future of Holistic Pregnancy and Doula Services
+The Future of Doula Services

 Still, there are reasons to be hopeful.
 “So many more women are using doulas,” Thomas says.
 She also notes that social media platforms like Instagram have given more visibility to doulas, which has allowed women to “see a different side of how birth has been presented to us.”
 More people are becoming interested in doula services, and there are also many more trained doulas now than before.